Introducing /parse. Convert PDFs, Word docs, or spreadsheets into clean data for AI agents 5x faster. Try it now →

 Firecrawl automates data extraction.

-No multi-step agents, per-step LLM costs, or browser sessions to manage.
+No multi-step agents to orchestrate, per-step LLM costs, or browser sessions to manage.

 Trusted by 80,000+